salem-AQ-1/insurance-auditing-salem/SRC/decision_log.md

 # Decision Log

-This document records the main assumptions, ambiguities, and implementation decisions made during the insurance-auditing exercise.

-## 1. Scope and Sequencing

-**Ambiguity / constraint:** The exercise covers four unlabelled hospitals in addition to the labelled development set, while the stated time budget is limited to 6–8 hours.

-**Decision:** I used Hospital 1 as the labelled development and calibration set, then focused the scored submission on Hospital 2.
-Hospital 2 was selected because its prose-based contract provided a different contract-parsing and service-matching challenge from Hospital 1.

-I intentionally did not attempt Hospitals 3–5 rather than producing lower-confidence predictions without sufficient validation.

-## 2. Invoice Description Matching

-**Ambiguity:** Hospital invoice descriptions do not consistently match the contractual service names.
-They frequently contain abbreviations, reordered words, and shortened terminology.

-**Decision:** I normalised common abbreviations and used fuzzy matching to identify likely contractual services.
-I avoided hard-coding individual invoice IDs or manually mapping known errors.

-Where the match remained uncertain, I retained the case for review or assigned lower confidence rather than forcing a high-confidence classification.

-## 3. Unit-Basis Interpretation

-**Ambiguity:** The wording of the billed unit basis does not always exactly match the terminology used in the contract.

-**Decision:** I did not automatically classify every textual unit-basis difference as an error.
-During development on Hospital 1, this produced false positives.
-Clear incompatibilities were flagged, while ambiguous mappings were handled conservatively.

-## 4. Contract Rule Extraction

-**Ambiguity:** Hospital 2 expresses pricing rules in prose rather than in a single structured rate table.
-Individual services may also be affected by additional rules such as thresholds, weekend uplifts, cumulative volume discounts, daily caps, bundles, and exclusions.

-**Decision:** I extracted these rules into structured representations and applied them separately from service-description matching.
-This made it possible to inspect the extracted rules and avoid treating raw contract text or AI interpretation as a prediction.

-For Hospital 2, the parser extracted 76 service rates, 9 threshold rules, 8 weekend uplift rules, 8 volume discount rules, 8 daily cap rules, 3 bundle rules, and 6 exclusion rules.

-## 5. Cumulative Volume Discounts and Rounding

-**Ambiguity:** Cumulative volume discounts require both ordering utilisation over time and calculating discounted monetary values without introducing floating-point rounding differences.

-**Decision:** Utilisation was processed in service-date order and accumulated by service.
-During final validation, I identified cases where floating-point arithmetic produced a one-penny difference in discounted unit prices.

-I changed the discounted-price calculation to Decimal-based `ROUND_HALF_UP` rounding and regenerated the Hospital 2 audit and final submission.
-This prevented penny-level floating-point differences from being treated as pricing errors.

-## 6. Cross-Invoice and Structural Checks

-**Ambiguity:** Not every invoice error can be identified by comparing a single line's price with a contract rate.

-**Decision:** I included additional checks for duplicate invoice IDs, potential duplicate services across invoices, contract validity, service and invoice dates, line-total arithmetic, invoice-total reconciliation, daily caps, and exclusion rules.

-These checks were kept separate from service matching so that deterministic structural findings did not depend unnecessarily on fuzzy description matching.

-## 7. Confidence and Uncertainty

-**Ambiguity:** Hospital 2 has no ground-truth labels, so its true accuracy cannot be measured directly.

-**Decision:** I do not report an accuracy estimate for Hospital 2.
-Confidence values are deliberately conservative: clearer deterministic findings receive higher confidence, while cases affected by uncertain service or unit-basis interpretation receive lower confidence.

-Hospital 1 labels were used for development and calibration only and were not included in the scored submission.

-## 8. AI Assistance

-ChatGPT and Cursor were used as development assistants for contract-parsing reasoning, Python/Pandas implementation, debugging, service-description matching, and investigation of the final rounding discrepancy.

-AI-generated suggestions were not treated as authoritative contract interpretations or ground truth.
-Changes were validated through program execution, inspection of extracted rules and intermediate outputs, and comparison with the labelled Hospital 1 development set where labels were available.
+This is a short record of the main decisions I made while working on the exercise, especially where the contract or data was not completely straightforward.

+## 1. Scope

+Because the exercise had a 6–8 hour time limit, I decided not to try to cover every hospital.

+I used Hospital 1 to develop and test the approach because it was the only hospital with labels.
+After that, I focused on Hospital 2 for the submission.
+Its contract was quite different from Hospital 1 and was mostly written in prose, so I thought it was a good test of whether the approach could work on a different contract structure.

+I left Hospitals 3–5 out rather than submit results that I had not had enough time to validate properly.

+## 2. Matching invoice descriptions to contract services

+One of the biggest issues was that the descriptions in the invoices often did not match the service names in the contract.

+For example, descriptions could be abbreviated, shortened, or have the words in a different order.

+I handled this by normalising common abbreviations and then using fuzzy matching.
+I did not want to hard-code specific invoice IDs just to improve the results.

+If I was not confident enough about a match, I preferred to keep it as a review case or give it lower confidence instead of forcing a match.

+## 3. Unit basis

+I initially found that comparing the unit basis as exact text could create false positives because the invoice and contract sometimes described the same basis differently.

+Because of this, I normalised the common forms and only treated clear mismatches as errors.
+Cases that were still ambiguous were handled more conservatively.

+## 4. Hospital 2 contract rules

+Hospital 2 was more difficult to parse because many of its pricing rules were written inside contract clauses rather than in a simple rate table.

+I extracted the rules into structured Python logic.
+This included the base service rates as well as threshold rules, weekend uplifts, volume discounts, daily caps, bundles, and exclusions.

+The final parser identified:

+- 76 service rates
+- 9 threshold rules
+- 8 weekend uplift rules
+- 8 volume discount rules
+- 8 daily cap rules
+- 3 bundle rules
+- 6 exclusion rules

+I kept the contract-rule extraction separate from the service matching so I could inspect both parts independently when something looked wrong.

+## 5. Volume discounts and rounding

+While reviewing the Hospital 2 results, I noticed that many apparent overcharges were only different by one penny per unit.

+I traced this back to rounding in the volume-discount calculation.
+Using normal floating-point arithmetic could produce a slightly different result from the monetary rounding expected by the contract.

+I changed this calculation to use `Decimal` with `ROUND_HALF_UP`, then reran the Hospital 2 audit and rebuilt the final submission.

+This was an important check because I did not want small rounding differences to create a large number of false overcharge flags.

+## 6. Other invoice checks

+I also decided not to rely only on price comparisons because some problems can only be found by looking at the invoice structure or across multiple invoices.

+I added checks for duplicate invoice IDs, possible duplicate services, invalid contracts and dates, line arithmetic, invoice-total mismatches, daily caps, and exclusion rules.

+## 7. Confidence

+Hospital 2 does not have labels, so I cannot measure its real accuracy and I did not want to claim one.

+I used higher confidence where the result came from a clearer rule-based check, and lower confidence where service matching or unit-basis interpretation was less certain.

+Hospital 1 was used to develop and measure the approach, but its invoices were not included in the final submission.

+## 8. AI assistance

+I used ChatGPT and Cursor throughout the exercise to help with Python/Pandas debugging, thinking through contract-parsing logic, improving the service-matching approach, and investigating issues I found while reviewing the results.

+I did not treat AI output as the correct answer by default.
+I reran the code, checked intermediate results against the contract rules, and used the Hospital 1 labels to measure the approach where ground truth was available.